RESEARCH AND PUBLICATIONS

 The “101 Things You Wanted To Know About The Police But Were Too Afraid To Ask” booklet is a collaborative effort engineered towards education of the Public on the workings of the Police.
 Find a copy here

 A commentary and Analysis on Kenya’s Emerging Devolution Jurisprudence Under the New Constitution (ed.
 Conrad Bosire and Wanjiru Gikonyo)2015.

-PIL has been a particularly critical tool for testing, clarifying and shaping law, policy and practice in societies across the globe.
+Public Interest Litigation(PIL) has been a particularly critical tool for testing, clarifying and shaping law, policy and practice in societies across the globe.
 PIL will make an important contribution to the lives of many Kenyans.The guide provides a detailed conceptual and practical guidance on various options for Public Interest Litigation.

 A commitment to pluralism requires systematic effort across all sectors of society.
 Building an ethic of respect – for diversity, for difference, for the achievement and outcomes of compromise – is hard work, but the results are worth it.(ed.
 Yash Pal Ghai and Jill Cottrell Ghai.
 2013)